Carrot and Stick: Production

 Series co-creator Vince Gilligan directed the episode written by Thomas Schnauz and Ariel Levine.
 Schnauz wrote the cold open and scenes that took place after Gus learns that Lalo is alive while Levine wrote everything in between.
 "Carrot and Stick" features the return of Julie Ann Emery and Jeremy Shamos as Betsy and Craig Kettleman, who made their debut in the first season.
 Though "Bingo" marked their last series appearance, the two characters appeared in several pieces of promotional material, including two short films and a podcast.
 The idea to bring the characters back was discussed for a long time; Emery said co-creator Peter Gould told them several times they were working on a sensible way to have them return.
-Gould said the Kettlemans would be the first of several characters to return to Better Call Saul in the sixth season.
+Gould said the Kettlemans would be the first of several characters to return to the series in the sixth season.

 The tax preparation scam in the episode was inspired by Gould's wife, who was the victim of fraud when someone filed a tax return in her name to claim a refund.
 The episode marks the first chronological appearance of the inflatable Statue of Liberty that is eventually shown atop Saul's office in Breaking Bad; it is first used to advertise the Kettlemans's tax preparation business.
 One risk during filming was the possibility that the strong winds would destroy the inflatable, which Gilligan said was the only one available in the entire United States.
 As a result, balloon handlers were hired to maintain it on set.
 "Carrot and Stick" also features the "Battle Hymn of the Republic" playing inside the Kettlemans's office; the patriotic song is played in Saul's office in "Blood Money", an episode from the fifth season of Breaking Bad.